-The Basics of Wooden Shutter BlindsWooden shutter blinds are a style of window blind characterized by a rigid structural frame and fitted wooden slats.
+The Basics of Wooden Shutter BlindsWooden window shutters are a style of window blind characterised by a rigid structural frame and fitted wooden slats.
 These blinds are also known as plantation shutters and hardwood shutters.
-There are a range of shutters, enabling you to create various design aesthetics from boho-chic to modern.
+There are a range of shutters, including tier-on-tier shutters and cafe-style shutters, enabling you to create various design aesthetics from boho-chic to modern.

 Shutters are different from classic window blinds in that they don’t open from top to bottom.
 Instead, they work like exterior window shutters.
 That means they open into your room like a door.
 You let light in by pulling the frame which moves all of the slats inward or outward together.
 That means these blinds don’t have corded mechanisms to move up and down.

 With wooden shutter blinds, you can adjust the light by either opening or closing the shutters completely, or by tilting the slats to reflect light out or draw it into the room.
 Since these blinds open inwards, it’s important to keep furniture and decor clear of the windows if you want to be able to open your blinds.